Generic selectors

 With a seating capacity of 60,491, Moshood Abiola National Stadium is currently the biggest sporting facility in Nigeria and is also ranked highly among the biggest stadiums in Africa.

-It is a multi-purpose venue in the capital of Abuja and plays host to Nigeria's National Team.
+It is a multi-purpose venue in Abuja and usually hosts the national team's matches.
 Moshood Abiola National Stadium is also an important infrastructure for cultural, social, and religious events.

 Jos International Stadium